Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Abstract

 \section{Abstract}

-This paper studies the internal stability and string stability of a vehicle platooning of constant time headway spacing policy with a varying-{speed} leader using a multiple-predecessor-following strategy via vehicle-to-vehicle communication.
-Unlike the common case in which the leader's {speed} is constant and different kinds of Proportional-Integral-Derivative controllers are implemented, in this case, the fact that the leader has a {time-varying} {speed} necessitates the design of an observer.
-First, in order to estimate its position, speed and acceleration error with respect to the leader, {each follower designs} an observer.
+In this paper, we study the internal stability and string stability of a vehicle platoon under the constant time headway spacing (CTHS) policy and the multiple-predecessor-following (MPF) vehicle-to-vehicle information flow topology.
+More specifically, we depart from the conventional Proportional-Integral-Derivative (PID) controller design for such systems and we propose the design of an observer-based controller.
+For designing our observer-based controller, we first design a distributed observer, with which each follower estimates their position, speed and acceleration error with respect to the leader.
 The observer is designed by means of constructing an observer matrix whose parameters should be determined.
-We simplifies the design of the matrix of the observer in such a way that the design boils down to choosing a scalar value.
-The resulting observer turns out to have a third order integrator dynamics, which provides an advantage of simplifying the controller structure and, hence, derive conditions for string stability using a frequency response method.
-A new heuristic searching algorithm is developed to deduce the controller parameter conditions, given a fixed time headway, for string stability.
-Additionally, a bisection-like algorithm is incorporated into the above algorithm to obtain the minimum (with some deviation tolerance) available value of the time headway by fixing one controller parameter.
-The effectiveness of the internal and string stabilities of the proposed observer-based controller is demonstrated via comparison examples.
+Next, we simplify the design of the matrix of the observer in such a way that the design boils down to choosing a single scalar value; this design further simplifies the structure of the controller, whose simplicity enables the derivation of string stability conditions by means of a frequency response method.
+Subsequently, the string stability conditions for a given time headway, are transformed to conditions for the controller parameters.
+We obtain controller parameters that satisfy the stability conditions by designing a novel heuristic search algorithm.
+Furthermore, we extend the search algorithm by incorporating a bisection-like algorithm, which allows to obtain (within some deviation tolerance) the minimum available value of the time headway. {Finally, we provide insights about how to finalize the observer-based controller parameters from above algorithms to avoid the peaking phenomenon. } The performance of the proposed observer-based controller, which guarantees internal and string stability, is demonstrated via illustrative examples.
+Additionally, a comparison with a {widely-used} PID controller {for MPF topology} shows that our proposed observer-based controller has better convergence performance. {Also, the platoon safety and controller rate convergence are discussed.}